DavaughnHoots/energy-audit-store/energy-audit-vault/frontend/pages/UserDashboardPage.md

 - [[DashboardEnergyAnalysis]] - Energy usage visualization component
 - [[EnhancedDashboardRecommendations]] - Improved recommendations component
 - [[ReportsTab]] - Component for viewing and managing energy audit reports
+- [[NewUserDashboardPage]] - The new dashboard implementation that replaces this component

 ## Technical Decisions